sezinnacet/Amadeus-Project/README.md

 # Amadeus-Project

-In this project, we worked on creating a flight search application.
+In this project, I worked on creating a flight search application.
 The main focus points and steps taken were:

 Basic HTML Structure Creation: A basic HTML structure was created for the flight search application.
 This structure included form fields for users to enter flight information (from, to, departure and return dates) and a search button.